proteanhq/protean/docs/user/application/repository.rst

 Collection-oriented Repositories
 --------------------------------

 Repositories in Protean behave like collections.
 Each Repository is equipped with default `add` and `remove` mechanisms, that can take care of aggregate persistence automatically.
 You can override them with explicit definitions in your repository class, if necessary.
-These lifecycle methods are typically invoked in :ref:`application-service` while performing operations.
+These life cycle methods are typically invoked in :ref:`application-service` while performing operations.

 .. _repository-add: